thatlarrypearson/File-System-Searcher/README.md

 # File System Searcher

-Searches for files starting at the given path and outputs records with a variety of useful fields.
+Search for files starting at the given path and output records with useful information.
+Can be used as a command line program or as an iterable class in a ```for``` loop in a Python program.

 ## Usage